Discover Laos

 What is Lao food like?

 Hugely diverse!
 The French colonized Laos, so during the trip you’ll enjoy great baguettes and pastries and good coffee, as well as some truly fine dining and good wines.
 You’ll also sample traditional Lao food – a variation on Thai and Vietnamese cuisine – spiced to your liking.
-And in some places we visit you can also find good Western food.
+And in some places you visit you can also find good Western food.

 Do I need any special insurance?